Cost of electricity by source

 Different methods of electricity generation can incur a variety of different costs, which can be divided into three general categories: 1) wholesale costs, or all costs paid by utilities associated with acquiring and distributing electricity to consumers, 2) retail costs paid by consumers, and 3) external costs, or externalities, imposed on society.

-Wholesale costs include initial capital, operations & maintenance (O&M), transmission, and costs of decommissioning.
+Wholesale costs include initial capital, operations and maintenance (O&M), transmission, and costs of decommissioning.
 Depending on the local regulatory environment, some or all wholesale costs may be passed through to consumers.
 These are costs per unit of energy, typically represented as dollars/megawatt hour (wholesale).
 The calculations also assist governments in making decisions regarding energy policy.

-On average the levelized cost of electricity from utility scale solar power and onshore wind power is less than from coal and gas-fired power stations, but this varies a lot depending on location.
+On average the levelized cost of electricity from utility scale solar power and onshore wind power is less than from coal and gas-fired power stations, but this varies greatly by location.

 Cost metrics

 Levelized cost of electricity

-The levelized cost of electricity (LCOE) is a metric that attempts to compare costs of different methods of electricity generation on a consistent basis.
-Though LCOE is often presented as the minimum constant price at which electricity must be sold in order to break even over the lifetime of the project, such a cost analysis requires assumptions about the value of various non-financial costs (environmental impacts, local availability, others), and is therefore controversial.
+The levelized cost of electricity (LCOE) is a metric that attempts to compare the costs of different methods of electricity generation consistently.
+Though LCOE is often presented as the minimum constant price at which electricity must be sold to break even over the lifetime of the project, such a cost analysis requires assumptions about the value of various non-financial costs (environmental impacts, local availability, others), and is therefore controversial.
 Roughly calculated, LCOE is the net present value of all costs over the lifetime of the asset divided by an appropriately discounted total of the energy output from the asset over that lifetime.

 Levelized cost of storage

 The levelized cost of storage (LCOS) is analogous to LCOE, but applied to energy storage technologies such as batteries.
-Regardless of technology, however, storage is but a secondary source of electricity dependent on a primary source of generation.
+Regardless of technology, storage is but a secondary source of electricity dependent on a primary source of generation.
 Thus, a true cost accounting demands that the costs of both primary and secondary sources be included when the cost of storage is compared to the cost of generating electricity in real time to meet demand.

 A cost factor unique to storage are losses that occur due to inherent inefficiencies of storing electricity, as well as increased CO_{2} emissions if any component of the primary source is less than 100% carbon-free.
-In the U.S., a comprehensive 2015 study found that net system CO_{2} emissions resulting from storage operation are nontrivial when compared to the emissions from electricity generation [in real time to meet demand], ranging from 104 to 407 kg/MWh of delivered energy depending on location, storage operation mode, and assumptions regarding carbon intensity.
+In the US, a comprehensive 2015 study found that net system CO_{2} emissions resulting from storage operation are nontrivial when compared to the emissions from electricity generation [in real time to meet demand], ranging from 104 to 407 kg/MWh of delivered energy depending on location, storage operation mode, and assumptions regarding carbon intensity.